lucamoroz/iot-dashboard/README.md

 - See logs (useful if running on background): `make logs`
 - Clean projects (deleting docker images too): `make purge`

-### Delete postgres data
+### Database
-All postgres data is contained in `postgres-data` folder.
+All postgres data is contained in `database-postgres/data` folder.

-Run `sudo make delete-db` to delete all postgres data in order to start with a new database.

-### Connect to Postgres container
-Connect to the database container running:
-`docker exec -it database-postgres psql -U ${user} ${database}`

-Where user and database are defined in `.env`, e.g.:
-`docker exec -it database-postgres psql -U docker device-management`

-You can now execute SQL statements.

 For more information refer to: https://hub.docker.com/_/postgres

+#### Connect to database
+Run `make open-db` to open a `psql` terminal (useful to inspect the database or run raw SQL commands).

+#### Populate database
+In order to populate the database with some fake data, run `make populate-db`.

+The SQL script that will be executed to populate the database can be found in `database-postgres/scripts/data.sql`.

+#### Clear database
+Run `sudo make delete-db` to delete all postgres data in order to start with a fresh new database.

 ## Contributing